wpwilson10/PatrickWilsonSite/client/README.md

 ## webpack.common.js

 > Webpack turns source code into final files that can be used by the client.
 This shared config file uses fairly simple and stardard options.
+It is referenced when running `npm run dev` or `npm run prod` commands.
 You may need to update if you change up the names or locations of project files.

 The `webpack.common.js` file is a shared configuration file that contains common options for Webpack, a module bundler for JavaScript and TypeScript applications.
 It is used by Webpack to bundle your `.js`, `.ts` and `.tsx` files into one or more output files that can run in the browser or Node.js.
 This file is setup based on [Webpack's Getting Started guide](https://webpack.js.org/guides/getting-started/) and [Webpack's Typescript documentation](https://webpack.js.org/guides/typescript/).